A Strategic Transportation System Linking Military Facilities to Deployment Seaports

 The Gulf Coast Strategic Highway System is being pursued to meet the military transportation needs of U.S. Army facilities in Texas and Louisiana and connect them with Strategic Deployment seaports -- the Port of Corpus Christi and the Port of Beaumont.
 That includes Fort Hood, Fort Polk and Fort Bliss.

-The Gulf Coast Strategic Highway System including future Interstate 14 will help meet the need to move a growing amount of freight from one region to another and provide improved safety for travelers moving in and out of Central Texas.
+The Gulf Coast Strategic Highway System including future Interstate 14 will help meet the need to move a growing amount of freight from one region to another and provide improved safety for travelers moving in and out of Central Texas, West Texas and Louisiana.
 This upgraded highway infrastructure will provide economic development opportunities in portions of Texas and Louisiana, some of which have not kept up with the economic growth occurring elsewhere.
-The U.S. Congress officially identified the Central Texas Corridor in 2015 and designated the route generally following US 190 as future Interstate 14.
+The U.S. Congress officially identified the Central Texas Corridor as a high priority corridor in federal highway legislation passed in 2015 and specified that it will be Interstate Highway 14 in the future.

 State Advances Designation of First Section of Interstate 14 in Bell County